aliciadaniellet/cse15l-lab-reports/lab-report-5-week-10.md

 # Lab Report 5

-I found the tests with different results by searching it through manually on the test-files folder.
+I found the tests with different results by searching it through manually in the test-files folder.

 Link to the test files:
 > 494.md